Editorial policy

 5. Write your review

 5.1.
 If you have been invited to do a full review (rather than to check revisions—in that case see 5.2.), please use the list of review questions from your invitation e-mail.
 For your convenience, we suggest that you copy and paste this checklist into an empty word processing file (eg Microsoft Word, LibreOffice Writer) that you save locally, and answer the questions there.
 Any additional comments are very welcome.
-Please remember that the maximum length of articles is 25,000 characters including spaces.
+Please remember that the maximum length of articles is 4000 words.
 If you make suggestions for expansion, if possible please also indicate which parts of the text could be shortened.
 Note that we will forward your comments directly to the authors.
 We may later also share them with other reviewers of the same manuscript for the purpose of checking authors’ revisions.
 If, in addition, you would like to make confidential comments to the editors, you will be able to do so when submitting your review.
 The review questions are also available online:

 5.2.
 If you have been invited to check revisions, please assess whether the authors addressed the reviewers’ concerns in an adequate way and specify where you see a need for additional revisions.
 You will find the reviewers’ comments to the authors in your invitation e-mail; you may also find commented versions of the paper online.
 For your convenience, we suggest that you write your assessment in a word processing file (eg Microsoft Word, LibreOffice Writer) that you save locally.
 Note that we will forward your comments directly to the authors.
 If, in addition, you would like to make confidential comments to the editors, you will be able to do so when submitting your assessment.